 Taunton and Exeter, each about 25 miles away, are county towns and have the usual range of large-town shops and amenities plus superstores and shopping sheds on the outskirts.
 Exeter being a city and with a large student population is livelier and has the better entertainment and shopping facilities of the two.

 In Bampton, The Quarryman’s Rest, The Swan and The Bridge all have some good beers and restaurant-type food.
 The Bridge has a folk night sometimes, the Quarryman’s Rest has live music every now and then.
-The Quarryman’s has recently changed hands and has been getting good reviews from visitors, as has The Swan which is owned by the same people.
+The Quarryman’s has recently changed hands and has been getting good reviews from visitors, as has The Swan.
 You cannot book at The Swan, just turn up.
 The Blackberries Restaurant does a wide range of meals, including themed nights.

 The Toucan Café-Bistro in Brook Street has won awards for its food.
 It is open for espresso, lattes (with newspapers for browsing) and lunch weekdays from Tuesday to Friday mornings and afternoons.
 It no longer does evening meals routinely but has specials, eg curry nights, and is licensed for beer and wine.
 It's necessary to book for evening meals.

-Bawdens the bakers in Brook Street has a cosy café area where you can have breakfast, tea, coffee, cakes, rolls/sandwiches, pasties, ice-cream and Sunday lunches in a homely setting.
+Bawdens the bakers in Brook Street has a cosy café area where you can have breakfast, tea, coffee, cakes, rolls/sandwiches, pasties and ice-cream in a homely setting.

 The Chip Shop on Brook Street has some seats for eating in and does a variety of other fast food including pizzas.